 - Your employer did not properly train you how to use a particular ladder safely and properly.

-A ladder fall accident and injury lawyer in Miami, FL, can help you determine if someone else was liable for your accident.
+A workers’ compensation lawyer in Miami, FL, can help you determine if someone else was liable for your accident.

-No matter how your ladder accident occurred, the personal injury team at the Law Offices of Anidjar & Levine want to talk to you.
+No matter how your ladder accident occurred, the Miami personal injury lawyer team at the Law Offices of Anidjar & Levine wants to talk to you.
 We help injured accident victims throughout South Florida protect their rights and pursue the fair compensation they deserve.
 We have extensive resources and want to put them to work for you.

 Did Your Ladder Injury Occur on the Job?